Neablis/job-queue/README.md

-# job-queue
-Job Queue Project
+# Job Queue and Processor

 ## Table of contents
 * [Dependencies](#dependencies)